ivanruby/mpesa-mz-nodejs-lib/README.md

 ### Error-handling

-The parameters for the initialization of the Transaction object as well as for the `c2b`, `query` and `reversal` methods are validated by the library.
+The parameters for the initialization of the `Transaction` object as well as for the `c2b`, `query` and `reversal` methods are validated by the library.

 If any parameter is non-existent, empty or invalid, the library throws the error:

-`Missing or invalid Config/C2B/Query/Reversal parameter`
+`Missing or invalid Config/C2B/Query/Reversal parameters`

 The names of the missing or invalid parameters are also appended to the error message.